Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Filter your search.
 Imagine walking into a car dealership and telling them to show you only cars of a specific colour, within a specified price range, below a certain number on the odometer and of a certain make and model.
 Then imagine asking the dealer to line them all up in front of you so you don’t have to walk between them.
 This kind of filtering service is a normal part of looking for cars online.

 - Get more options.
 When buying from a car lot, your choices are limited to whatever is available on that lot and at any other lot you visit.
 When you look for a car online, you have a lot more vehicles to choose from and can find cars that closely suit your needs.
 You can then check those cars out.
-However, you still have to head down to inspect and purchase these cars if you’re browsing online.
+However, you still have to travel to inspect and purchase these cars, so keep the location in mind when browsing online.

 Where can you buy a car online?